Explainer

 What Each Format Actually Is

 A PDF (Portable Document Format) is a fixed-layout format.
-It does not describe how a document should look — it records exactly how it does look, pixel by pixel and vector by vector.
+It does not describe how a document should look — it records exactly how it does look, to the pixel and vector.
 Open a PDF on any device, any operating system, any PDF viewer, and it will look identical.
-That is precisely what PDF was invented to solve when Adobe introduced it in 1993.
+That is precisely what PDF was designed to solve when Adobe introduced it in 1993.

-- Great while a document is in progress
+• Best while a document is still in progress

-- Right format when a document is finished
+• Right choice when a document is finished

 A Practical Decision Guide